5. Finances, Organization, and Accountability

 Income, charges, remuneration, and burden sharing

 In addition to periodic charges and surcharges, the IMF also levies service charges, commitment fees, and special charges.
 A service charge of 0.5 percent is levied on each drawing from the General Resources Account.
-A refundable commitment fee is charged on amounts available under GRA arrangements, such as Stand-By Arrangements, as well as Extended, Flexible Credit Line, and Precautionary Credit Line Arrangements, during each 12-month period.
-Commitment fees are levied at 15 basis points on amounts committed up to 200 percent of quota, 30 basis points on amounts committed in excess of 200 percent and up to 1,000 percent of quota, and 60 basis points on amounts committed over 1,000 percent of quota.
+A refundable commitment fee is charged on amounts available under GRA arrangements, such as Stand-By Arrangements, as well as Extended, Flexible Credit Line, and Precautionary and Liquidity Line Arrangements, during each 12-month period.
+Commitment fees are levied at 15 basis points on amounts available for drawing up to 200 percent of quota, 30 basis points on amounts in excess of 200 percent and up to 1,000 percent of quota, and 60 basis points on amounts over 1,000 percent of quota.
 The fees are refunded when credit is used, in proportion to the drawings made.
-The IMF also levies special charges on overdue principal payments and on charges that are overdue by less than six months.
+The IMF also levies special charges on overdue principal payments and on charges that are past due by less than six months.

 Remuneration and interest

 On the expenditure side, the IMF pays interest (remuneration) to members on their creditor positions in the GRA (known as reserve tranche positions).
-The Articles of Agreement provide that the rate of remuneration shall be not more than the SDR interest rate, nor less than 80 percent of that rate.
+The Articles of Agreement provide that the rate of remuneration shall be not more than the SDR interest rate, or less than 80 percent of that rate.
 The rate of remuneration is currently set at the SDR interest rate, which is also the current interest rate on IMF borrowing.
-As noted earlier in the chapter, in 2009, the Executive Board agreed to boost the IMF’s lending capacity, via borrowings, as part of its near-term response to the global financial crisis.
-At April 30, 2011, the IMF held borrowed funds from members through bilateral loans and note purchase agreements, and the enlarged and expanded New Arrangements to Borrow, amounting to SDR 19.7 billion.

 The IMF’s rates of charge and remuneration are adjusted under a burden-sharing mechanism established in the mid-1980s that distributes the cost of overdue financial obligations equally between creditor and debtor members.
-Quarterly interest charges that are overdue (unpaid) for six months or more are recovered by increasing the rate of charge and reducing the rate of remuneration (burden-sharing adjustments).
+Quarterly interest charges that are overdue (unpaid) for six months or more are recovered by increasing the rate of charge and reducing the rate of remuneration (burden-sharing adjustments) to make up for the lost income.
 The amounts thus collected are refunded when the overdue charges are settled.

-In FY2011, the adjustments for unpaid quarterly interest charges averaged less than 1 basis point, reflecting the rise in IMF credit outstanding owing to the effect of the global crisis on members and a similar increase in member reserve tranche positions.
-The adjusted rates of charge and remuneration averaged 1.35 percent and 0.35 percent, respectively, in FY2011.
+In FY2014, the adjustments for unpaid quarterly interest charges averaged less than 1 basis point, reflecting the rise in IMF credit outstanding owing to the effect of the global crisis on members and a similar increase in member reserve tranche positions.
+The adjusted rates of charge and remuneration averaged 1.10 percent and 0.09 percent, respectively, in FY2014.

 Administrative and capital budgets

-In April 2010, in the context of a FY2011–13 medium-term budget (MTB), the Executive Board authorized total net administrative expenditures for FY2011 of US$891 million as well as a limit on gross expenditures of US$1,013 million (see Table 5.1).
-It also approved capital expenditures of US$48 million (see Table 5.2).
+In April 2013, in the context of the FY2014–16 medium-term budget, the Executive Board authorized total net administrative expenditures for FY2014 of $1,007 million, as well as a limit on gross expenditures of $1,227 million, including up to $42 million in carry-forward of unspent FY2013 resources for possible spending in FY2014 (Table 5.1).79 It also approved capital expenditures of $41 million for building facilities and information technology capital projects.

-Includes donor-financed activities, cost-sharing arrangements with the World Bank, sales of publications, and parking.
+Includes donor-financed activities, cost-sharing arrangements with the World Bank, sales of publications, parking, and other miscellaneous revenue.

 Resources carried forward from the previous year under established rules.

-Includes donor-financed activities, cost-sharing arrangements with the World Bank, sales of publications, and parking.
+Includes donor-financed activities, cost-sharing arrangements with the World Bank, sales of publications, parking, and other miscellaneous revenue.

 Resources carried forward from the previous year under established rules.